Sakkeh/JavaScript/README.md

 ## Hoisting - var

+> blockquote
-Hoisting in JavaScript is a behavior in which a function or a variable can be used before declaration.
+> Hoisting in JavaScript is a behavior in which a function or a variable can be used before declaration.

 Variable declarations using **var** are treated as if they’re at the top of the function (or in the global scope, if declared outside of a function) regardless of where the actual declaration occurs; this is called hoisting.

+> blockquote

 ```
 // using test before declaring